AWS Kinesis Data Firehose – KDF

 • ability to handle structured and Unstructured data

-• supports encryption at rest through KMS, node-to-node encryption over TLS, and the ability to require clients to communicate of HTTPS
+• supports encryption at rest through KMS, node-to-node encryption over TLS, and the ability to require clients to communicate with HTTPS